telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 The **Save Archive** sub-menu exposes options that allow you to save traffic to SAZ files.
 You can save all current sessions or just the selected sessions.

 After selecting an option, a **Save** prompt will appear.
-The dialog provides options to use encryption (AES256) to create a password-protected archive.
+The dialog provides opportunities to use encryption (AES256) to create a password-protected archive.

 ![save-archive-choose-format](../images/menu/menu-save-archive-002.png)